 Your pet reptile or amphibian will have different dietary requirements depending on the species.

 The above information is to be used as a guide only.
 Different species will have specific dietary requirements.
 Please do your homework before buying a reptile or frog.

 Reptiles and amphibians can easily develop health problems if they are not properly cared for.
 Intestinal worms, skin mites and a variety of infections and injuries are common problems these pets face when their environment and feeding isn’t up to scratch.

 For advice and treatment of sick reptiles and frogs contact a specialist vet.
-Your local Herpetology Society, Melbourne Zoo, the Victorian Department of Environment, Land, Water and Planning (DELWP) or RSPCA Victoria may also be able to help.
+Your local Herpetology Society, Melbourne Zoo, the Department of Energy, Environment and Climate Action (DEECA) or RSPCA Victoria may also be able to help.

 Further reading and the law

-For information regarding laws and regulations related to the care of reptiles and frogs, please contact the Department of Environment, Land, Water and Planning (DELWP).
+For information regarding laws and regulations related to the care of reptiles and frogs, please contact DEECA.

 For advice about caring for your pet reptile or frog, contact the Australian Herpetological Society.
 “Keeping Reptiles and Amphibians as Pets” by Chris Banks (published by Nelson) is also a great read with lots of essential information to keep your pet healthy.

 Want to learn more about animal care and welfare?